Stays · Northern Europe · The Verdict

 Weather is genuinely unpredictable

 Iceland's weather changes rapidly and without much warning.
 Rain, wind, and low visibility can arrive on the same day as bright sunshine.
 A flexible itinerary is essential — locking in a rigid schedule of outdoor activities is a recipe for frustration.
-The best approach is to build the trip around the accommodation and treat the daily programme as weather-dependent.
+Build the trip around the accommodation and treat the daily programme as weather-dependent.
 Pack for four seasons regardless of when you visit.

 Best for: Adventurous travellers, photographers, couples, geology, geothermal bathing.
 Classic bases: Reykjavik, the Golden Circle, Vík (south coast), Snæfellsnes peninsula, Mývatn (north).
 Best season: June–August (midnight sun, hiking); September–March (Northern Lights, ice caves).

 Denmark's luxury proposition is anchored in two things: the world's most influential design culture and a food scene — led by the legacy of Noma and its alumni — that has reshaped how Northern European cuisine is understood globally.
-Copenhagen is the gateway and justifies two or three nights on its own merits: Tivoli Gardens, the Nyhavn waterfront, the Louisiana Museum of Modern Art (30 minutes north along the coast), and a density of Michelin-starred and new-wave restaurants that rivals any city in Europe.
+Copenhagen is the gateway and justifies two or three nights on its own merits: Tivoli Gardens, the Nyhavn waterfront, the Louisiana Museum of Modern Art (30 minutes north along the coast), and a density of Michelin-starred and new-wave restaurants — covered in our things to do in Copenhagen guide — that rivals any city in Europe.

 Beyond Copenhagen, the North Zealand coast (Tisvildeleje, Hornbæk, Gilleleje) and the island of Bornholm in the Baltic offer beach-and-design villa experiences that are among the most appealing in Northern Europe for families.
-Plum Guide's Copenhagen and Danish coast listings include design-led apartments and coastal houses with the Scandinavian aesthetic and practical functionality that define Danish living.
+Design-led apartments and coastal houses with the Scandinavian aesthetic and practical functionality that define Danish living are the format to look for here.

 Best for: Design and food lovers, families, culture-focused short breaks.
 Classic bases: Copenhagen, North Zealand coast (Tisvildeleje, Hornbæk), Bornholm.
 Best season: May–September; December for hygge and Copenhagen Christmas markets.